We use the price cards actually sell for.

 What price does SpellBook use?

-SpellBook uses TCGPlayer market price — a transaction-weighted average computed from actual completed sales.
-This reflects what cards really trade for, not what sellers are asking.
+The headline number is TCGPlayer market price: a transaction-weighted average computed from actual completed sales.
+It reflects what cards really trade for, not what sellers are asking.
+Every card page also surfaces the raw prices from Card Kingdom, CoolStuff Inc, eBay, and EU marketplaces so you can compare sources side by side.

 Why not use listing median prices?